 In June 2020, Hungary’s parliament recognized the impactful work of Mathias Corvinus Collegium by granting it a 10 percent stake in both MOL and Gideon-Richter.
 This support enabled MCC to secure ownership of its Somlói út campus and significantly expand its public activities, both domestically and internationally, ensuring the sustainability of its tuition-free programs.
 To strengthen our mission, MCC also underwent an organizational transition, with the founding Tihanyi Foundation replaced by the new Mathias Corvinus Collegium Foundation.
 Zoltán Szalai continues as Director General, with Dr. Balázs Orbán serving as Chair of the Board of Trustees.

-In the 2023-2024 academic year, MCC reached a new milestone with over 7,000 students enrolled in our programs.
-The 2020s also saw the launch of MCC’s first center outside the Carpathian Basin: MCC Brussels.
-Led by author and scholar Frank Furedi, MCC Brussels has quickly become a dynamic think-tank in the heart of Europe, fostering critical debates on issues shaping the continent’s future.
+The 2020s also saw the establishment of MCC’s first center outside the Carpathian Basin: MCC Brussels.
+Led by Frank Furedi, MCC Brussels has quickly become a dynamic think tank in the heart of Europe, fostering discussions on the key issues shaping the continent’s future.